apolitech/ReportingBugs/README.md

 </u></p>
 <p>Your report will be given an ID number, and its status will be updated as it is being dealt with.
 Thanks for helping make Ubuntu Mate better!</p>

+<p> This documentation is an updated version of https://help.ubuntu.com/community/ReportingBugs and https://help.ubuntu.com/stable/ubuntu-help/report-ubuntu-bug.html.en </p>
 </body>
 </html>